Treatment for Male Urinary Incontinence in Sarasota, FL

 Conditions that cause nerve damage

 Because muscles and nerves must work together to control the bladder, any condition that damages nerves can create urinary problems.
 Conditions can include Parkinson’s, a stroke, diabetes, or multiple sclerosis.
-Injuries of the spinal chord can also result in urinary incontinence.
+Injuries of the spinal cord can also result in urinary incontinence.

 What you drink